 The world’s demography is changing dramatically.
 We live longer and longer!
-Japan is at the forefront of these changes.
+Japan is at the forefront of these changes and Innovation in super-aging Japan is already a reality.
 By 2050, according to the United Nations, more than one in five adults will be over 60 years old.
 Five percent of the population will be over 80 years old.
 With more than 25 percent of its population aged 65 or more, Japan is already a super-aged country.
-Japan is a societal and innovation laboratory for what will happen in the course of the next 10 to 20 years in most of the western societies.
+Japan is a super-aged society societal and is an innovation laboratory for what will happen in the course of the next 10 to 20 years in most of the western societies.

-Super-aging countries carry lots of challenges such as the burdens for the healthcare or pensions systems.
+Super-aging countries carry lots of challenges, such as the burdens for healthcare, pensions, and care systems.
 They also bring a significant number of new business opportunities.
 It is especially true in countries as technologically advanced as Japan.
 Technology and innovation are critical components to address the needs of the elderly and age-related diseases successfully.

 Silver Economy as a business opportunity

 Convenience stores, or Kombinis, are everywhere in Japan.
 In these shops, people can buy food, pay their bills, post their letters.
-It is even possible to eat or drink a coffee while reading a magazine.
+It is even possible to eat or drink coffee while reading a magazine.
 Some shops also offer dry-cleaning services.
 Three major chains, Seven Eleven, Family Mart and Lawson, rule over the 50,000 shops market.
 Aged customers are for them an opportunity.
 These shops are evolving to satisfy the elders’ needs.
-The Japanese Urban Renaissance Agency, a semi-public housing agency, signed an agreement with the main convenience store operators.
+The Japanese Urban Renaissance Agency, a semi-public housing agency, signed an agreement with the leading convenience store operators.
 It allows them to open their shops directly within some of the 1,700 buildings they manage in the Kansai area.
 These stores, of course, offer easy access to food and commodities specially selected to suit the needs of the seniors.
 They also act as a link between generation.
 They offer sitting and chatting areas but also entertainments, such as Karaoke for seniors.
-The shops also deliver the groceries for free.
-Minor maintenance problems in the flats can also be handled by the convenience store staff.
+The shops also deliver groceries for free.
+The convenience store staff can also handle minor maintenance problems in the flats.

 Robots as the new caregivers